pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance-activity.md

 - Arrange the vehicles onto actual roads we could display to make things a bit more structures
 - Add horns to the vehicles so they toot at the pedestrian if they get too close
 - Give the pedestrian a set number of lives
+- Have vehicles crash into each other and explode!
 - And so on!

 ---